HarryLovesCode/Vulkan-API-Book/chap02/chap02.md

 VkResult res = vkCreateInstance(&createInfo, NULL, &instance);
 ```

-We should check:

-- Is our driver compatible?
-- Was our call to `vkCreateInstance()` succcessful?

-We can do this with the following code:
+After we've made the call, we should first check if our driver compatible.
+If it is not, we need to exit.
+We cannot recover.
+However, we should provide some sort of useful error.
+This error is extremely common in my experience.
+Second, we'll check if our call to `vkCreateInstance` successful.
+Again, if it was not, we need to exit.
+We cannot continue.
+These checks can be made with the following code:

 ```cpp
 if (res == VK_ERROR_INCOMPATIBLE_DRIVER) {